scalar-labs/scalardl/docs/how-to-write-contract.md

 The `StateUpdaterReader` updates the Ledger just like `StateUpdater` and additionally calls another invoke with the `state-reader` to read what was written.
 Although this example might not be very convincing, but modularizing contracts (e.g., defining `StateUpdater` separately) can make the contracts reusable.

-It's to be noted that all the contracts in the nested invocation are executed transactionally (in an ACID manner) in Scalar DL so that they are executed entirely successfully or they are entirely failed.
+It's to be noted that all the contracts in the nested invocation are executed transactionally (in an ACID manner) in ScalarDL so that they are executed entirely successfully or they are entirely failed.

 ## Summary

-Here are the best practices for writing good contracts for Scalar DL.
+Here are the best practices for writing good contracts for ScalarDL.

 * Design your data properly to fit with Ledger abstraction before writing contracts
 * Throw `ContractContextException` if a contract faces non-recoverable errors